ricardo-quintela/JPEG-Compression-Stage-Viewer/README.md

   -a PATH, --config PATH
                         use a configuration file with commands to run multiple plot instances -n NAME, --name NAME  give a name to the plot
-  -y, --ycbcr           convert the image channels to the YCbCr color model -r, --rgb             convert the image channels to the RGB color model (default)
+  -e, --encode          encode image using JPEG codec and display steps -y, --ycbcr           convert the image channels to the YCbCr color model -r, --rgb             convert the image channels to the RGB color model (default)